 Giving your baby a soft massage can help them relax and sleep better.

 Tip #6: Give your baby a warm bath before bed

 If all the tips above don’t work, you can give your baby a warm bath to make them feel more comfortable and ready for sleep.

 It’s hard to sleep with bright lights or visible daylight.
 Dim down the lights, close the blackout curtains, and then put your baby into her crib.
 By doing this, you can teach your baby how to fall asleep on their own.

 How Long Should You Let Your Baby Cry it Out?

 On average, most babies will cry themselves to sleep within 1-2 hours of being put to bed on the first attempt.
-The amount of time spent crying at bedtime will decrease to an average of less than 5-15 minutes at bedtime within 5 days.
+The amount of time spent crying at bedtime will decrease to an average of less than 5-15 minutes within 5 days.

 One of the most challenging parts of being a parent is when your baby cries nonstop, and you have already done everything to make them stop, but nothing is working.
 It makes you wonder if there is something wrong with what you are doing.
 But no, it’s all normal, so don’t worry – take a deep breath.

 When you have already done everything you can to help your baby fall asleep and they still can’t, the best approach is just to let them be.
 It’s not wrong to leave them to cry for a while.